MICHAEL WILLIAM GILBERT

 COMPOSER & RECORDING ARTIST

-MW Gilbert's first three LP recordings, "Moving Pictures", "The Call", and "In the Dreamtime" were remastered and rereleased on CD, making the complete catalog to date available again, on both disc and digital distribution channels.
+MW Gilbert's first three LP recordings, "Moving Pictures", "The Call", and "In the Dreamtime" were remastered and re-released on CD, making the complete catalog to date available again, on both disc and digital distribution channels.

 Composed with the concept of creating music for potential live performance, "Secret Stories" (2015) is a complex work encompassing many faces of electronic music old and new, jazz, contemporary classical, and influences from multicultural folk music.
 He released “Radio Omnibus” (2018), with cutting edge electronic music, two acoustic chamber pieces, and features collaborations with Adam Holzman (Miles Davis, Steven Wilson) and Mark Walker (Oregon, Lyle Mays).

-Since then, over the past year and the challenges of COVID, he has released a series of digital-only releases, including "The Outside Inside - ep" (jazz/rock/electronic/contemporary classical fusion), "She Looked Back - single" (latin-influenced jazz collaboration between MWG and Adam Holzman), "Miles to Go - single" (jazz fusion/electronic collaboration between MWG and Adam Holzman), and "Moving On - single" (blues/rock/jazz).
+Since then, over the past few years and the challenges of COVID, he has released a series of digital-only releases, including "The Outside Inside - ep" (2020) (jazz/rock/electronic/contemporary classical fusion), "She Looked Back - single" (2020) (latin-influenced jazz collaboration between MWG and Adam Holzman), "Miles to Go - single" (2020) (jazz fusion/electronic collaboration between MWG and Adam Holzman), and "Moving On - single" (2021) (blues/rock/jazz).

 MW Gilbert's music has been played in concerts and festivals in North America and Europe and has been used by choreographers in conjunction with modern dance works, including Susan Waltner, Valerie Feit, Jan Wodynski, and Paula Josa-Jones.